 Drivers of commercial vehicles have an enormous responsibility.
 These drivers must safely operate vehicles weighing as much as 80,000 pounds and must account for the complexities of large trucks, such as preventing jackknifing and keeping in mind that trucks have much longer stopping distances.

-Because commercial truck drivers have so many challenges in order to operate their vehicles safely, they are subject to tougher licensing regulations.
-There are also many other requirements imposed on commercial truck drivers under both state and federal law that are designed to protect the drivers and those they share the road with.
+Because of the challenges to safely operate large trucks and the potential for devastating injuries from a crash, commercial truck drivers are subject to tougher licensing regulations.
+There are also many other requirements imposed on commercial truck drivers under both state and federal law that are designed to protect the motoring public.

 The Federal Trucking Carrier Safety Regulations